23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

 Research shows that there were over 2.206 billion active social media users (sorry, link has been taken down-see image below instead) as of the third quarter of 2015, a global penetration of 30%.
 Now, there are 4.9 billion.

 Another study reported that in the US alone, 73% of the American population had a social network profile by the year 2015.

-These people are using social media to search for everything from what to eat for lunch to the best-paying jobs and a new dentist.
+These people are using social media platforms to search for everything from what to eat for lunch to the best-paying jobs and a new dentist.
 And as a smart service professional, you have to take advantage of this.
-Fully.

 Whether you’re a dentist, a chiropractor, or a surgeon, social media is a great way to connect with potential patients.
-Most healthcare professionals have 'a' social media presence, but few of them actually leverage this presence to maximize its potential for attracting new patients.
+Most healthcare professionals have 'a' social media presence, but few of them actually leverage social media presence to maximize its potential for attracting new patients.